No-Till Case Study, Brown’s Ranch: Improving Soil Health Improves the Bottom Line

 Exceptional attention to soil health through the use of no-till farming, diverse cover crops, and intensive rotational cattle grazing have allowed Brown’s Ranch, a North Dakota farm and ranch, to become increasingly profitable.
 This publication relates details of a field tour with Gabe Brown, explaining his approach to soil management.

 Gabe Brown and his family farm and ranch about 5,400 acres just outside of Bismarck, North Dakota.
-The Browns are leaders in crop diversity and soil health and experiment with various sustainable techniques on their farm (Click here to visit their website).
+The Browns are leaders in crop diversity and soil health and experiment with various sustainable techniques on their farm.
+See the Brown’s Ranch website.

 A visit to Gabe’s farm in July 2009 showcased some examples of what he is doing and how he makes it work.
 The next section relates the story of that visit.

 The first field we visit is planted in corn.
 This field is beautiful and green, with few visible weeds, so it’s a bit of a shock to hear that Gabe hasn’t applied any commercial fertilizer, manure, or herbicide to this field.
 He plans on harvesting this field for grain corn.

 Gabe has been growing corn this way for several years.
 His yield average is 127 bushels per acre, while the county average is 100 bushels per acre.
 As his system is becoming healthier, he is using progressively lower amounts of inputs.
 Gabe uses tissue analysis as the primary way to gauge the health of his crops.
 A recent tissue analysis of his corn shows the corn is sufficient or high in all the nutrients tested.

 In 2008, he was able to compare two different fields of corn on his farm.
 One was grown with off-farm inputs and one was grown without.
 (See Table 1.)

 |Table 1: Comparison of Fertilized and Unfertilized Corn Field Yields|